MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/microsoftml-package.md

 + Calling Python functions in T-SQL script or stored procedures running on SQL Server.
 + Calling **microsoftml** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
 In your script, you can set a compute context to shift execution of **microsoftml** operations to a remote SQL Server instance that has the **microsoftml** interpreter.

-Setup adds Python 3.5 to your path.
-You can use Python as you would normally, calling functions from any 3.5-compatible module you have installed on the computer.

 ## Functions by category